AG24-hub/Traffic-management/README.md

 - The `-1` cluster label (DBSCAN noise points) is filtered out before display; only confirmed spatial clusters appear on the map
 - Cluster centroids are computed as the **mean latitude/longitude** of all violations in the cluster; the primary junction, vehicle type, and offence are determined by **mode** (most frequent value)
 - The dashboard currently supports a single city (Bangalore).
 To adapt it for another city, update the `folium.Map` centre coordinates in `app.py`

 ---

-## 🤝 Contributing

-Pull requests are welcome.
-For significant changes, please open an issue first to discuss what you'd like to change.

----